SamiCraft/SamiLink/README.md

 - GET `https://link.samifying.com/api/status` - Returns the HideySMP server status
 - GET `https://link.samifying.com/api/status/<hostname>` - Returns the minecraft server status based on the hostname ( with SRV lookup)
-- GET `https://link.samifying.com/api/status/<hostname>/<port>` - Returns the minecraft server stauts based on the hostname and port
+- GET `https://link.samifying.com/api/status/<hostname>/<port>` - Returns the minecraft server status based on the hostname and port
+- GET `http://link.samifying.com/api/lookup/<username>` - Returns a discord user from a minecraft username

 > Note that the JSON response of the `/api/status` endpoints is represented as the `StatusResponse` object of the [ServerPing](https://github.com/Pequla/ServerPing) library.
 If the server is offline or is not found response code will be HTTP 404 Not Found